Monczak/BingoDatapack/README.md

 Upon loading your world, the datapack will install itself.
 To start a game, run `/function bingo:start`.

 You can view the bingo grid using the advancement screen.
 The grid is under the "Bingo Board" tab, with a filled map icon.

+### Teams

+Playing in teams allows sharing bingo progress with other people in your team.
+To play in teams, stand near the players you want to team up with (they should be in a 3 block radius) and perform `/trigger TeamUp`.
+You cannot team up with people which are already in a team.

+To disband a team, perform `/trigger DisbandTeam`.
+This will remove the entire team - other players will need to team up again after this.